 It’s hard to keep track of all the ins and outs, stats and facts about a city as fickle and fluctuating as Berlin.
-Always in constant flux, Berlin is a hodgepodge of culture and influences from all over the world, creating a unique pool of unusual phenomena.
-From the funny to the freaky, here are some things about Germany’s capital you’ve probably never considered.
+Always in constant change, Berlin is a hodgepodge of culture and influences from all over the world, creating a unique pool of unusual phenomena.
+From the funny to the freaky, hear are some things about Germany’s capital you’ve probably never considered.

 Berliners aren’t really a settled bunch, and the fact that almost 20 people move to a different neighbourhood every hour proves it.
 It’s no secret that trying to find long term accommodation in Berlin is a bit of a nightmare, so this might be why people have no choice but to be urban nomads.
 No wonder you can never find a moving van in Berlin, they are always booked up!